awsdocs/amazon-cloudsearch-developer-guide/doc_source/uploading-data.md

 CSV files are parsed row\-by\-row and a separate document is generated for each row\.
 All other types of files are treated as a single document\.
 For more information about automatically generating document batches, see [Preparing Your Data](preparing-data.md)\.

-**Note**
-Uploading data to Amazon CloudSearch from an Amazon S3 bucket or DynamoDB table requires access to those services and resources\.

 **To send data to a domain for indexing**

-1. Sign in to the AWS Management Console and open the Amazon CloudSearch console at [https://console\.aws\.amazon\.com/cloudsearch/home](https://console.aws.amazon.com/cloudsearch/home)\.
+1. Open the Amazon CloudSearch console at [https://console\.aws\.amazon\.com/cloudsearch/home](https://console.aws.amazon.com/cloudsearch/home)\.

-1. In the **Navigation** pane, click the name of the domain\.
+1. In the left navigation pane, choose **Domains**\.

-1. At the top of the domain dashboard, click **Upload Documents\.**
+1. Choose the name of your domain to open the domain configuration\.

+1. Choose **Actions**, **Upload documents**\.

 1. Select the location of the data you want to upload to your domain:
-   + File\(s\) on my local disk
+   + Local machine
-   + Object\(s\) from Amazon S3
+   + Amazon S3
-   + Item\(s\) from DynamoDB
+   + Amazon DynamoDB
-   + Predefined data
+   + Sample data

    If you upload data that isn't formatted as document batches, it will automatically be converted during the upload process\.
 **Note**
  If a batch is invalid, Amazon CloudSearch converts the content to a valid batch that contains a single content field and generic metadata fields\.
 Since these are not normally the fields configured for the domain, you will get errors stating that the fields don't exist\.

+1. Upload your data\.

-1. If you are uploading local files, click **Browse** to choose the file\(s\) to upload:
+   1. If you are uploading local files, select **Choose file** to locate the file\(s\) to upload\.

-1. If you are uploading objects from Amazon S3, select the bucket you want to upload from\.
-To upload the entire contents of the bucket, leave the **Prefix** field empty and click **Add**\.
-To upload selected objects, enter a filter in the **Prefix** field and click **Add**\. \(You can add multiple prefixes\.\)
+   1. If you are uploading objects from Amazon S3, provide the URI of the bucket to upload from\.

-1. If you are uploading items from DynamoDB, select the table you want to upload from\.
-To start reading from a particular item, specify a start key\.
+   1. If you are uploading items from DynamoDB, select the table to upload from\.
 To limit the read capacity units that can be consumed while reading from the table, enter the maximum percentage of read capacity units\.
+To start reading from a particular item, specify a start hash key\.

-1. If are uploading predefined sample data, choose the data set that you want to use:
+   1. If you're uploading predefined sample data, choose the data set to use\.

-1. Once you've selected the data you want to upload, click **Continue**\.
+1. Choose **Continue\.**

-1. In the **Review Documents** step, review the documents to be uploaded and click **Upload Documents** to continue\.
+1. Review the documents to be uploaded and choose **Upload documents**\.

-1. In the **Document Summary** step, if a document batch has been automatically generated from your data, you can click **Download the generated document batch** to get it\.
-Click **Finish** to return to the domain dashboard\.
+1. In the **Upload Summary**, if a document batch has been automatically generated from your data, you can choose **Download the generated document batch** to get it\.
+Choose **Close** to return to the domain dashboard\.

 ## Uploading Data Using the AWS CLI<a name="uploading-data-clt"></a>